 Specific recipes for this diet can be found in the TB12 Nutrition Manual.

-The Tom Brady Diet promotes eating nutrient-rich, minimally processed foods and limiting processed ones.
+The Tom Brady Diet promotes eating nutrient-dense, minimally processed foods and limiting processed ones.

 It may aid weight loss, protect against various diseases, and boost your sports performance and recovery.

-Still, it’s unnecessarily restrictive, not based on sound science, and likely difficult to maintain long term.
+Still, it’s unnecessarily restrictive and has some principles that are not based on sound science.
+Additionally, the many rules and restrictions make it likely difficult to maintain long term.